The initial-boundary value problem for Schr\"odinger-Korteweg-de Vries system on the half-line: Introduction

 \subsection{Acknowledgments}

-The second author wishes to thank the Centro de Modelamiento Matem\'atico, CMM-Chile, for the financial support and the good scientific infrastructure that allowed to conclude the final details of this paper.
+M. Cavalcante wishes to thank the Centro de Modelamiento Mate\-m\'atico - CMM from Santiago de Chile, for the financial support and the good scientific infrastructure that allowed to conclude the final details of this paper.